logancho/hw05-houdini-terrain/README.md

-# hw05-houdini-terrain
+# hw05 Houdini Terrain

-## Goal
-Explore Houdini and get a basic understanding of the workflow and interface.
+Let's explore Houdini and get a basic understanding of the workflow and interface.

 For this assignment, our resident Houdini expert Dan will provide a a simple Houdini network that spawns objects on a bit of terrain.
 It's not a terribly complex or interesting scene!
 Please experiment to make it more interesting :)